Name: John Wood97

 John, born c1869, Iowa

-- A will recorded in Clark county, Ohio (1822) for a John Wood96 lists wife Catherine, son Thomas,
+- A will recorded in Clark county, Ohio (1822) for a John Wood lists wife Catherine, son Thomas,

 daughter Mary Jinkins (wife of Joel) and grandaughter Ann, daughter of his

-apparently a cabinet maker from Virgina and had three children by his first
+- John G Wood, apparently a cabinet maker from Virgina, had three children

-wife: Sarah, Edward and James.
-From his second marriage he had Robert I.
+by his first wife: Sarah, Edward and James.
+From his second marriage he had

-Clark County in 1810.
-It is probably this man who is listed in the 1818
+County in 1810.
+It is probably this man who is listed in the 1818 poll-book

-poll-book as "Woods" and it may be his wife listed on the 1840 census as
+as "Woods" and it may be his wife listed on the 1840 census as Jane "Woods".

-Jane "Woods".
 A Matthew Wood was elected Justice of the Peace in 1829.
-A
+A daughter, Jane G

-- Isaac and Jane (Cory) Wood came to Cark county in 1812.
-John has been
+- Isaac and Jane (Cory) Wood came to Clark county in 1812.
+Our John had

-long thought as possibly being their son but it is now clear that they had a
+been long thought as a possible son but it is now clear that they had a son,

 updated my older article about this family.